Seqi/raifu/README.md

 #### Database

 Raifu uses PostgreSQL for data storage and requires a connection to run.
 If you don't have an existing PostgreSQL instance, it is recommended to use Docker to spin one up using the docker-compose file in root.
-Once configured, create a database and run the migration script in `sql/create_tables`.
+Once configured, you can create the necessary schema by going into the functions folder `cd functions` and executing the migration `npm run migration:up`.

 #### Cloud Functions Config